ragazenta/gentoo-overlay/README.md

 The **xft** USE Flag must be enabled to make QXYW feature works.
 (I don't know how to add USE Flag)

-### Dzen with Xft Support
+### Dzen with Xft Support (Removed)
-Dzen with Xft support.
-Actually, it has already in main Portage tree (dzen-0.9.5-r1) since 30 September 2013.
+Dzen with Xft support has already in main Portage tree (dzen-0.9.5-r1) since 30 September 2013.

-I got the ebuild from [here](https://github.com/ojima-h/my-overlays).